What is Separation Anxiety

 - Environmental enrichment

-- Socialization (other dogs and people)
+- Socialization (other dogs, species and people)

 - The best results come from a combination of the above

 It is imperative to avoid triggering the fear/anxiety.
-Although sometimes impossible to accomplish, try your best to avoid replicating the results where your dog is in fear.
+Although sometimes impossible to accomplish, try your best to avoid replicating the behaviors that results in where your dog is in fear.
 It helps to brainstorm, be creative and to discuss with your behavior specialist the different options and scenarios where you may avoid putting your dog in any undue stress and panic.
 In addition, create a safe room or area of your home where your dog feels confident and comfortable in.
 As with all social animals, empowering others fosters learning, comfort and calm homeostasis.17 Always empower your pet and let your dog choose this safe area, not you.

 It is important to remember that rewarding and comforting an animal who is exhibiting a conditioned emotional response (CEF) or a conditioned fear response (CFR) will not encourage, reward or teach that emotion to reoccur.
 Emotions are not reinforceable, behaviors are.
-You will not be rewarding a dog for shaking, and exhibiting stress and fear.
-However it is incumbent upon a pet parent to help and ameliorate that panic attack fear by seeking appropriate help.
-Just as you would help assuage child who is terrified, so should you your pet.
+You will not be rewarding a dog for shaking, or exhibiting stress and fear.
+However it is incumbent upon a pet parent to help and ameliorate that panic attack and fear by seeking appropriate help.
+Just as you would help assuage a child who is terrified, so should you your pet.

 Separation Anxiety in Dogs Conclusion